eliseobeltran/upaya-tech-spec/customer.md

 **Expected Responses:**
   * `201 - Created`:
-    * Description`: A new Customer was successfully created in NS.
+    * Description: A new Customer was successfully created in NS.
     * Response:
     ```json
     {